Land of big water

 They negotiated the immense labyrinth using only the stars, the sun and crude maps, which is amazing, because it's not easy today, even with good maps and the buoys so thoughtfully placed by the Coast Guard.

-"It's kind of confusing when there are so many islands," said Robbie Luca, the dock boy at Island View Lodge, where we spent $74 to rent a boat for the day.
+"It's kind of confusing when there are so many islands," said Robbie Luca, the dock boy at Island View Lodge, where we rented a boat for the day.
 "You just really need to read the map.
 When you see an island, you might want to stop and identify it."

 To get us started, he mentioned landmarks: the pit on the south side of Bushyhead Island, the big white rock in the bay of Cranberry Island, the eagle's nest on Steamboat Island.